ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_banking.md

 Obtain transactions for a specific account.

-Some general notes that apply to all endpoints that retrieve transactions:

-- Where multiple transactions are returned, transactions should be ordered according to effective date in descending order
-- As the date and time for a transaction can alter depending on status and transaction type two separate date/times are included in the payload.
+Some general notes that apply to all endpoints that retrieve transactions:<ul><li>Where multiple transactions are returned, transactions should be ordered according to effective date in descending order<li>As the date and time for a transaction can alter depending on status and transaction type two separate date/times are included in the payload.
 There are still some scenarios where neither of these time stamps is available.
-For the purpose of filtering and ordering it is expected that the data holder will use the "effective" date/time which will be defined as:
-  - Posted date/time if available, then
-  - Execution date/time if available, then
-  - A reasonable date/time nominated by the data holder using internal data structures
-- For transaction amounts it should be assumed that a negative value indicates a reduction of the available balance on the account while a positive value indicates an increase in the available balance on the account
-- For aggregated transactions (i.e. groups of sub transactions reported as a single entry for the account) only the aggregated information, with as much consistent information across the subsidiary transactions as possible, is required to be shared.
+For the purpose of filtering and ordering it is expected that the data holder will use the "effective" date/time which will be defined as:<ul><li>Posted date/time if available, then<li>Execution date/time if available, then<li>A reasonable date/time nominated by the data holder using internal data structures</ul><li>For transaction amounts it should be assumed that a negative value indicates a reduction of the available balance on the account while a positive value indicates an increase in the available balance on the account<li>For aggregated transactions (i.e. groups of sub transactions reported as a single entry for the account) only the aggregated information, with as much consistent information across the subsidiary transactions as possible, is required to be shared.</ul>

 <h3 id="cdr-banking-api_get-transactions-for-account_endpoint-version">Endpoint Version</h3>
 |   |  |